CFandR-github/advisory/phpmailer_rce_poi/phpmailer_unserialize_rce_0day.md

 ![](./images/phpmailer_unserialize_rce_0day_html_2fa2985872d95ccb.png)

 fclose call on line 159 with object argument makes only Warning message, execution continues.\
 On line 160 $this→reader property is assigned to null.
-Reference count of variable decreases and becomes 0.
+Previous zval value is object.
+It does not need to be stored in memory, and is removed.
 It leads to immediate \_\_destruct call.

 2\) Call \_\_destruct of PHPMailer object